dronphys/DefinitelyNotZelda/README.md

 The game contains the following features:

 Collision detection and resolution
-Level editor
+Level editor,
-Memory pool
+Memory pool,
-Entity manager
+Entity manager,
-Sprite manager
+Sprite manager,
-Sound system
+Sound system,

 How to build: